 The park, fully landscaped, planted, equipped with sporting facilities, park keeper’s lodge and the Barn Café was passed to the council during a civic ceremony on 21 March 1907.
 The park keeper’s lodge, the Barn Café and landscaping of the park were designed by Sir Reginald Blomfield, an eminent architect of the time.

 Facilities and attractions

 Salt Hill Park, Slough’s premier park for more than 100 years, still keeps up with the times and offers a range of up to date facilities and educational activities in an Edwardian setting.
 Hosting features range from sports areas, recreation and play for local residents and visitors:

 The park is open 24 hours a day all year round.
 The café and restaurant and tennis courts are open daily throughout the year.
-A new family activity centre is due to open in March 2018.
+A new family activity centre opened in March 2018.

 You can access the park from the A4 Bath Road opposite the old Town Hall.